-30 credits in English including three Gateway courses (chosen from AK/EN 2010 3.0, 2020 3.0, 2030 3.0, and either 2075 3.0 or 2076 3.0).
-At least two of the three Gateway requirements should be fulfilled within the first 12 English credits, and the third may be taken later.
-At the 3000 level, student must take 21 English credits including at least 3 credits from each of the three major periods:
+30 credits in English including three gateway courses (chosen from AK/EN 2010 3.0, 2020 3.0, 2030 3.0, and either 2075 3.0 or 2076 3.0).
+At least two of the three gateway requirements should be fulfilled within the first 12 English credits, and the third may be taken later.
+At the 3000 level, student must take 21 English credits including at least three credits from each of the three major periods:

-- 1. Medieval and Renaissance
+1. Medieval and renaissance

-- 2. 1660-1900
+2.1660-1900

-- 3. 20th Century
+3. 20th century

-Students should bear in mind that 12 credits in each of the 3 period areas are required to complete the Honours degree program.
-Therefore, students who plan to do Honours should take more than the minimum 3 credits from each major period during their BA Studies.
+Students should bear in mind that 12 credits in each of the three period areas are required to complete the Honours degree program.
+Therefore, students who plan to do Honours should take more than the minimum three credits from each major period during their BA studies.

-BA Specialized Honours:
+BA (Specialized Honours):

 A total of 54 credits in English.
-This number of credits includes three Gateway courses counting as 9 credits (one of either 2075 3.0 or 2076 3.0 and 6 additional credits chosen from AK/EN 2010 3.0, 2020 3.0, 2030 3.0,); 12 credits from each of the three major Periods, and 9 other English credits.
+This number of credits includes three gateway courses counting as nine credits (one of either 2075 3.0 or 2076 3.0 and six additional credits chosen from AK/EN 2010 3.0, 2020 3.0, 2030 3.0,); 12 credits from each of the three major periods, and nine other English credits.
 Of these 45 credits, 18 credits must be taken at the 4000 level.
-Some Humanities courses may be counted for Major credit in English.
-Please check with the English Office.
-Fine Arts Coordinator: Shirley Ann Brown The Fine Arts Department offers a BA degree in any of four disciplines: Film, Music, Theatre and Visual Arts.
-Students should note that no degree is currently available in Studio although each student must complete some practical work.
-Interdisciplinary fine arts courses combine at least two of the Fine Arts disciplines offered in the department and are available to all Fine Arts majors.
-Please see Interdisciplinary Fine Arts courses in the Courses of Instruction section.
-Fine Arts students must complete at least one general education course before taking a second Fine Arts course.
-Note 1: Normally all Studio Courses in Film and Visual Arts meet for at least 6 hours a week in the Fall/Winter Session and for at least 12 hours a week in the Summer Session, and in Music and Theatre for at least 4 hours a week in the Fall/Winter Session and at least 8 hours in the Summer Session.
-Note 2: Please consult annual interdisciplinary Fine Arts course offerings (see under Courses of Instruction: Interdisciplinary Fine Arts courses, designated with letter codes: AK/FA) since they may count as Fine Arts courses inside or outside your chosen area of concentration.
-For further information contact the Coordinator of Fine Arts, in the School of Arts and Letters.
+Some humanities courses may be counted for major credit in English.
+Please check with the School of Arts and Letters office.
+Fine Arts Coordinator: Jay Rahn The Fine Arts Department offers a BA degree in any of four disciplines: film, music, theatre and visual arts.
+Students should note that no degree is currently available in studio although each student must complete some practical work.
+Interdisciplinary fine arts courses combine at least two of the fine arts disciplines offered in the department and are available to all fine arts majors.
+Please see interdisciplinary fine arts courses in the Courses of Instruction section.
+Fine Arts students must complete at least one general education course before taking a second fine arts course.
+Note 1: Normally all studio courses in film and visual arts meet for at least six hours a week in the fall/winter session and for at least 12 hours a week in the summer session, and in music and theatre for at least four hours a week in the fall/winter session and at least eight hours in the summer session.
+Note 2: Please consult annual interdisciplinary fine arts course offerings (see under Courses of Instruction: Interdisciplinary Fine Arts courses, designated with letter codes: AK/FA) since they may count as Fine Arts courses inside or outside your chosen area of concentration.
+For further information contact the coordinator of Fine Arts, in the School of Arts and Letters.
 BA Requirements:

-The BA degree is a 90-credit BA degree in Creative Arts Studies with an area of concentration in one of four Fine Arts disciplines: Film, Music, Theatre or Visual Arts.
-A Creative Arts Studies major consists of a minimum of 30 credits and a maximum of 42 credits in one Fine Arts area of concentration; plus 6 credits in Fine Arts outside the area of concentration.
+The BA degree is a 90-credit BA degree in Creative Arts Studies with an area of concentration in one of four fine arts disciplines: film, music, theatre or visual arts.
+A Creative Arts Studies major consists of a minimum of 30 credits and a maximum of 42 credits in one fine arts area of concentration; plus six credits in fine arts outside the area of concentration.
 18 credits in the area of concentration must be at the 3000 level or above.
 Film:

-36 credits as follows: 30 credits in Film including AK/FILM 2400 6.0 and AK/FILM 2430 6.0, 6 additional credits in Film theory and 6 credits in Film studio; plus 6 credits in Fine Arts outside Film.
+36 credits as follows: 30 credits in film including AK/FILM 2400 6.0 and AK/FILM 2430 6.0, six additional credits in film theory and six credits in film studio; plus six credits in fine arts outside film.
 Music: